algosup/2022-2023-project-5-algorithmics-Team-8/docs/Specifications/Functional Specifications.md

 There are no laws or regulations that apply to this project.

+AOP which is the main problem of the champagne industry is not a problem for the software since the software does not impact the source of the wine.

 ## Ressources

 Since the champagne industry is in France because of the [AOP](https://en.wikipedia.org/wiki/Appellation_d%27origine_prot%C3%A9g%C3%A9e), most of our resources are in French.